sanity-io/next-sanity/packages/next-sanity/README.md

 ### Generate TypeScript Types

-You can use [Sanity TypeGen to generate TypeScript types][sanity-typegen] for your schema types and GROQ queries from inside your Next.js application if you have used `sanity init` and chosen an embedded Studio.
+You can use [Sanity TypeGen to generate TypeScript types][sanity-typegen] for your schema types and GROQ query results in your Next.js application.
+It should be readily available if you have used `sanity init` and chosen the embedded Studio.

 > [!TIP]
 > Sanity TypeGen will [create Types for queries][sanity-typegen-queries] that are assigned to a variable and use the `groq` template literal.